The Benefits of Tea for Cancer Patients

 Studies of the effects of tea on health or on cancer risk or treatment usually refer to true tea, a drink made from the plant Camellia sinensis.
 This includes black tea, green tea, oolong tea, and white tea.
 Herbal teas are not true teas, as they are made from other plants, or mixtures of plants, herbs, and fruit.
 Examples of herbal teas are peppermint, chamomile, and hibiscus.
 Among the true teas, there are important differences:

 - Black tea.
 All true teas are made from the leaves of sinensis, but are allowed to oxidize for varying amounts of time.
-Leaves picked for black tea are rolled and bruised and then allowed to wilt and oxidize.
-This changes the chemical makeup of the leaves and darkens them, producing characteristic tea aroma and flavor.
+Leaves picked for black tea are rolled and bruised and then allowed to oxidize and wilt.
+This changes the chemical makeup of the leaves and darkens them, producing characteristic tea flavor and aroma.
 This is the most common tea drunk in Europe and North America.

 - Oolong tea.
-Leaves used for oolong tea are allowed to oxidize less than those used for black tea, resulting in lighter flavors and color.
+Leaves used for oolong tea are allowed to oxidize less than those used for black tea, resulting in lighter color and flavors.

 - Green tea.
-Green tea is made from tea leaves that have not been bruised or rolled at all and have not been allowed to oxidize.
+Green tea is made from tea leaves that have not been rolled or bruised at all and have not been allowed to oxidize.
 Green tea is more commonly drunk in Asia, but has become more popular in the west.